echinopsii/net.echinopsii.ariane.community.core.messaging/README.md

 #### Server side

 On the server side you first need to create your business logic and then create a service which will listen a request queue and forward messages to your business callback.

 ```
 import net.echinopsii.ariane.community.messaging.common.MomClientFactory
 import net.echinopsii.ariane.community.messaging.api.MomClient
+import net.echinopsii.ariane.community.messaging.api.MomMsgTranslator;
 import net.echinopsii.ariane.community.messaging.api.AppMsgWorker
 ...